anilrgukt/flash-tv-scripts/README.md

-# FLASH-Tv-scripts
+# FLASH-TV Scripts

-> FLASH tv runtime and installation scripts
+> FLASH-TV runtime and installation scripts

 <img src="pngs/teaser_small.png"/>

+## INSTRUCTIONS.txt
+Instructions for running all the scripts properly, WIP

-## sh scipts
+## runtime_scripts
-This has the scripts for setting up initial FLASH-TV protocols including building gallery, creating faces, running tv gaze estimation with images saved
+Bash scripts for running initial FLASH-TV protocols for setup, including building the gallery, creating faces, and running TV gaze estimation with images saved

-## install scripts
+## install_scripts
-To install ML libaries necessary for FLASH-TV
+Bash scripts for installing ML libaries and packages necessary for running FLASH-TV and Home Assistant on the Jetsons\*

-> Make sure you downloaded the necessary software (insight_face, darkent_face_release etc.) and placed them in the right location
+> Make sure you have downloaded the necessary software (insight_face, darknet_face_release etc.) and placed them in the right locations\*

+## setup_scripts
+Bash scripts for the initial setup of the Jetsons in order to be able to run the other scripts and services and properly save data\*

+## services
+Services for systemd and bash scripts that will run FLASH-TV and Home Assistant on boot and restart FLASH-TV periodically\*

+> Check service status with test_services.sh if necessary

+## python_scripts
+Python scripts for running for FLASH-TV detection, recognition, and gaze estimation

+## video_capture_scripts
+Bash scripts only used on laptop for camera video verification, deleted on Jetsons during setup\*

+## full_initial_configuration.sh
+Bash script that automatically runs other bash scripts with procedures marked with an asterisk(\*)

+## participant_change.sh
+Bash script that automatically runs bash scripts for changing the setup when changing participants

+## homeassistange_usage.txt
+Instructions for setting up Home Assistant manually after installation as the process cannot be automated at the moment